Jovian: Execution Engine

 During block building and header validation, it must be guaranteed and checked, respectively, that the block's

-, just like the gasUsed
+daFootprint stays below the gasLimit, just like the gasUsed property.

-Note that this implies that blocks may have no more than gasLimit/daFootprintGasScalar
+Note that this implies that blocks may have no more than gasLimit/daFootprintGasScalar total estimated DA usage bytes.

 Furthermore, from Jovian, the base fee update calculation now uses gasMetered := max(gasUsed, blobGasUsed)

-in place of the gasUsed
+in place of the gasUsed value used before.

 As a result, blocks with high DA usage may cause the base fee to increase in subsequent blocks.